Lucj0/EsportsAPI/README.md

 - Teams register into tournaments, subject to real rules (capacity, duplicates, registration window).
 - Tournaments move through a defined lifecycle where only legal state transitions are allowed.
 - Locking a tournament closes registration and randomly assigns bracket seeds.
+- Access is controlled by JWT authentication with role-based authorization (organizers vs. participants).

 ## Tech stack

 - ASP.NET Core (.NET 10), controller-based Web API
 - Entity Framework Core (code-first) with SQL Server
 - SQL Server 2022 running in Docker via Docker Compose
+- JWT bearer authentication with role-based authorization, with BCrypt-hashed passwords
 - Scalar for interactive API documentation
 - Secrets managed with .NET user-secrets and a local `.env` file, so no credentials live in source control